near/docs/docs/validator/economics.md

 ---
 ## Overview

 NEAR is a sharded, developer-friendly, proof-of-stake blockchain.
-Once fully deployed, its nodes will use a technique called 'dynamic sharding' that splits the network, so that much of the computation is done in parallel.
+Once the initial testing phase is complete, its nodes will use a technique called 'dynamic sharding' that splits the network, so that much of the computation is done in parallel.
 With the increase of users and their transactions, NEAR will dynamically introduce additional shards.
 Therefore, the total number of validators and their assigned shards will change over time, based on the network usage (see [Nightshade documentation pages](../technical/nightshade.md)).
 However, each shard allows a fixed number of *seats*, with validators randomly assigned to one (or more) of them between every `epoch`.
 The more the shards, the higher the number of available *seats* - so, the more the *seats*, the larger the room for new validators.